zbuzzeo/articles-products-and-express/README.md

 `/products/:id/edit`
   - `GET` responds with **HTML** generated from your templates.
-    - The HTML should contain a form (with values already pre-filled?) so that a user can update the information for a product.
+    - The HTML should contain a form, with values already pre-filled, so that a user can update the information for a product.
 This form points to your server's route for editing a product.
   - file name: **edit.jade**

 `/products/new`